The Basecamp Lakeside Cabins

 The land and lake at Basecamp are actively managed to support wildlife and biodiversity.

+We have worked very hard to bring life back to what was a severely disadvantaged and historically neglected location.
 This includes habitat creation, water management, and land practices designed to allow wildlife to thrive alongside farming.

 Depending on season and conditions, guests may see: